ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 But what should you do?
 Stop solving solved problems!
-There's already enough methods to implement button styling, state management and so on.
+There are already enough methods to implement button styling, state management and so on.
 There are complete design systems that you can reuse, so why not reuse them?
 Because ultimately, your end-users don't care about the technology.
 Look at your analytics once in a while and see if your users like your app or not.